8r14z/coding-interview-prep/README.md

 ### 14. Depth-First Search (DFS), Topological Sort
 #### DFS
+DFS might not find the shortest path due to memorized property of DFS.
+But it could be possible if we run DFS for the whole graph and update the latest value... -> this seems to be applied only when we tryna find something if it exists :)

 Recursively explore graph, backtracking as necessary OR use stack

 Memorize visited nodes to not duplicate.